antecedent/patchwork/README.md

 Tests that use monkey-patching are no longer *unit* tests, because they become sensitive to details of implementation, not only those of interface: for example, such a test might no longer pass after switching from `time()` to `DateTime`.

 That being said, they still have their place where the only economically viable alternative is having no tests at all.

-## Other use cases

-The current version of Patchwork is not suggested for [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) and other kinds of production usage.
-The next one will switch from stream wrappers to [stream filters](http://php.net/manual/en/stream.filters.php), which will ensure interoperability with opcode caches.